elamaran619/amazon-quicksight-user-guide/doc_source/adding-a-calculated-field-analysis.md

 ## Parameters in a Calculated Field in an Analysis<a name="parameters-in-a-calculated-field-analysis"></a>

 You can reference parameters in calculated fields that are in an analysis\.
 When you create a calculation, you can choose existing parameters from the list of parameters under **Parameter list**\.
+Alternatively, you can type in the parameter name, preceded with a `$` and enclosed in curly braces `{}`, for example `${parameterName}`\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/add-calc-field3.png)